Alaskan Malamute dog breed

 About the Alaskan Malamute

-The Alaskan Malamute is a very large working dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Alaskan Malamute is best matched with experienced owners.
+The Alaskan Malamute is a large working dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Alaskan Malamute is best matched with experienced owners.
 Typically standing 23 to 25 inches tall at the shoulder and weighing 75 to 100 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Working Dogs group, the Alaskan Malamute brings a distinct combination of traits that sets it apart.
 The Alaskan Malamute is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Alaskan Malamute loves being close to its people and forms strong bonds with every member of the household.